 Social media engagement hinges on creating and curating high quality content.
 In general, it is better to share a high-quality post once a day than 5 meaningless posts every day.
 That said, you do need to be aware of the “personality” of each social media site and post accordingly.

 On LinkedIn, posting two or three high quality pieces of content each week is fine.
 In fact, you don’t want to post too often.
 It can be a turn off for the business crowd that favour LinkedIn.

 Engagement Is An Umbrella Term

-All forms of engagement are good -and desirable – and a sign that you are doing something right.
+All forms of engagement are good -and show that you are doing something right.
 But not all forms of engagement are created equal.

-Your social media strategy should focus most on the type of engagement that best aligns with your digital marketing objectives.
-If those objectives change over time (which is likely), you will need to adjust your social media strategy.
+Focus most on the type of engagement that best aligns with your digital marketing objectives.
+If your objectives change over time (which is likely), adjust your social media strategy.
 These adjustments may shift your focus to a different type of engagement.
+That’s fine.

-This type of engagement does very little to promote a public connection to the content, or to your brand.
+This type of engagement does little to promote a public connection to the content or to your brand.
 That said, the value of a “like” should not be diminished.